tetraptych/unrasterize/docs/usage.rst

 ..  image:: https://github.com/tetraptych/unrasterize/blob/master/docs/img/unrasterizer.gif?raw=true

 Here, the initial red triangle in the west represents pixels that fall below the population threshold.
-This could represent an uninhabited geographical feature, like a mountainside or part of a like.
+This could represent an uninhabited geographical feature, like a mountainside or part of a lake.

 The initial purple pixel indicates the pixel with the highest value.
 It is chosen first.